clarisseamurao/Trivia_App/README.md

-<<<<<<< HEAD
-### Team ACCQT: App for Trivia Generation
+### Team ACCQT: Trivia Generation Application

- ##### GOALS
+##### OBJECTIVES
- Trivia Generator App as a Team Activity
+Collaborative Effort to Create a Trivia Generation Application

- Make a trivia app in Python that:
+Develop a trivia application in Python that:
- • Shows local trivia questions and answers
+• Displays local trivia questions and their answers
- • Provides trivia questions to other teams via the Flask API and ngrok
+• Offers trivia questions to other teams through a Flask API and ngrok
- • Utilize object-oriented programming to handle inquiries
+• Employs object-oriented programming to manage inquiries
- • Trivia and questions can be added locally or using the API.
+• Allows trivia and questions to be added either locally or through the API
- • Git and Utlizie Github features
+• Implements Git and makes use of GitHub features
- • Appropriate READMe.md Documentation
+• Contains suitable documentation in the README.md file

- ### The Trivia Generator App
+### The Trivia Generator Application
- ##### Overview
+##### Summary
- This application uses object-oriented design to create and present trivia questions.
-In addition to running locally in the console, it may provide random trivia using a Flask API that can be made public online via ngrok so that other teams can use it.
+This application employs object-oriented design to generate and display trivia questions.
+Besides functioning locally within the console, it can deliver random trivia through a Flask API, which can be made publicly accessible online using ngrok for other teams to utilize.

 ##### Procedure
  Initially, we used *random* *module* to develop a program.